red-cruz/vts.js/README.md

      }
      ```

-  2. `form`: The HTML `form` element that was submitted.
+  3. `form`: The HTML `form` element that was submitted.

 - `valid`: Function - The function to call for all valid fields.
 This function is responsible for handling the validation feedback for valid fields.

   - default:

     ```javascript
-    valid: (data, form) => {
-      showFeedback('valid', data);
-    };
+    valid: showFeedback;
     ```

-  The valid method receives two parameters:
+  The valid method receives three parameters:

+  1. `validClass`: `String` - The value of the `valid` property of [class](#class-object---the-css-classes-to-be-applied) configuration.
-  1. `data`: An object containing validation data for all `valid fields`.
+  2. `data`: An object containing validation data for all `valid fields`.
 The `keys` for each validation data object are the value of the `name` attribute of the validated field.
 Each field's validation data contains the following properties:

      - `field`: HTMLInputElement | HTMLSelectElement | HTMLTextAreaElement - The valid form field.
      - `label`: string - The corresponding label for the valid field.
 It is derived from the following sources, in order of priority: